Icicle Creek Winter Piano Festival

 All masterclasses are free and open to public and held in Canyon Wren Recital Hall.

-Faculty Concert – January 14 at 7pm in Canyon Wren Recital Hall – TICKETS
+Faculty Concert – Saturday, January 13 at 7:00pm, Canyon Wren Recital Hall – TICKETS

-Young Artist Concert – January 15 at 3pm in Canyon Wren Recital Hall- TICKETS
+Young Artist Concert – Sunday, January 14 at 3:00 PM, Canyon Wren Recital Hall

 Russian-born pianist Oksana Ezhokina appears frequently as guest recitalist and chamber musician on concert series across the United States and abroad.
 She has soloed with the Seattle Symphony, St. Petersburg Chamber Philharmonic and Tacoma Symphony and played in venues such as the Phillips Collection in Washington DC, Benaroya Hall in Seattle, Davies Orchestra Hall in San Francisco, and Klassik Keyifler Festival in Turkey.
 She has been featured on live radio broadcasts on such stations as WFMT-Chicago, KUOW and KING FM in Seattle, Maine Public Radio, and NPR’s Performance Today.
 Oksana is the pianist of the Volta Piano Trio, whose recordings received accolades in multiple international music magazines, such as The Strad, Gramophone and American Record Guide.